dart-lang/language/accepted/future-releases/extension-types/feature-specification.md

 extension type contains a method declaration named `foo`, or it has a superinterface that has a `foo`, and no `foo` exists in the enclosing top-level scope).
-In other words, scopes and `this` have exactly the same interaction as in a regular class.
+In other words, scopes and `this` have exactly the same interaction as in a class.

 A reference to the representation object typed by its run-time type or a supertype thereof (that is, typed by a "normal" type for the